 Columbia, MD dentist Dr. Sahil Goyal offers a wide range of options for replacing missing teeth.
 Dental implants and dentures are some of the most popular dental restorations for patients missing an arch of teeth.
 However, when comparing removable dentures to permanent implants, implants often provide the best long-term results.
 Learn more about these restorative missing teeth solutions below.

-Dental implants are titanium posts that are surgically implanted into the jawbone.
+Dental implants are titanium posts that dentists surgically implant into the jawbone.
 The titanium implants will fuse with the surrounding bone to create a durable and permanent restoration.
 Implants offer many advantages over removable dentures.
 Dental implants do not come with dietary restrictions and will help hold a denture firmly in place.
-This way it will not move around in the mouth.
+This way, it will not move around in the mouth.

 A denture is a removable prosthesis that replaces an entire arch of missing teeth.
 When compared to dental implants, dentures cost significantly less.
-Dentures require a minimum of four visits and the denture process can be completed in three to six weeks, a faster treatment time than implants.
+Dentures require a minimum of four visits.
+We can complete the denture process in three to six weeks, a faster treatment time than implants.

 On the other hand, removable dentures come with many disadvantages.
 Dentures can move around in the mouth and fall out.
 This can be especially bad if they do not fit properly.
 Because of this, patients are unable to eat certain chewy foods.
-A messy adhesive is often required to try to stabilize removable dentures.
+Patients usually require a messy adhesive to stabilize removable dentures.

 Dentures can be difficult to get used to because they can irritate the gums and feel bulky.
 It may take several months for patients to get used to this restoration.
 Removable dentures rest on top of the gums, so they do not stimulate the jaw bone like dental implants.
 Over time, as the jaw bone slowly deteriorates, your dentures will need to be realigned or eventually replaced.
 Also, bone loss in the jaw will alter the patient’s facial features, often making them appear older than they really are.